Shop

 PBG studio

-Our bags and accessories are mostly made from natural materials as leather, cotton or linen and comes from Italy and Spain.
-However, they are designed, processed and carefully packed exclusively in our local workshop in Prague.
+PBG Studio bags and accessories are mostly made of natural materials such as leather, cotton or linen, which come from Italy and Spain.
+However, they are designed, processed and carefully packaged exclusively in their own Prague workshop.

-Quality, production methods, innovative technology and exceptional design set Daniel Pirsc apart in the Czech Republic and abroad as a true master of his craft.
-Pirsc studied porcelain and ceramic at the renowned College of Industrial Arts.
+Quality, production methods, innovative technology and exceptional design set Daniel Piršč apart in the Czech Republic and abroad as a true master of his craft.
+He studied porcelain and ceramic at the renowned College of Industrial Arts.

 He has been operating the PIRSC PORCELAIN studio in Mikulov, Czech Republic since 2005 and is currently Head of Porcelain and Ceramics at the College of Industrial Arts in Bratislava, Slovakia.